-In Canada the use of mobile devices such as smartphones, iPads and other tablet computers has seen a huge increase over the past year.
-It has been estimated that by mid 2014 the number of mobile devices will exceed laptops and desktop computers combined.
-As people are getting more comfortable with their devices, they are no longer limiting their use to checking the weather, reading the news, logging into Facebook and making the odd voice call; Canadian statistics show that more and more owners are turning to their trusty mobile to browse the internet and to shop online.
+In Canada the use of mobile devices such as smartphones, iPads, and other tablet computers has seen a huge increase over the past year.
+It has been estimated that as of 2021 the percentage of mobile devices is approximately 50% of the sessions on the internet.
+As people are getting more comfortable with their devices, they are no longer limiting their use to checking the weather, reading the news, logging into Facebook, and making the odd voice call; Statista shows that more and more owners are turning to their trusty mobile to browse the internet and to shop online.

 This is music to your ears if you’re a business owner with a great website.
 If people can surf the net on-the-go and aren’t restricted to specific times in front of their desktop, they’ll have plenty of opportunities to find your website.
 Good news for you, the business owner.
 It’s also great news for the customer, who can consult the internet to find out what they want when they want it.

 However, give a thought to the kind of web experience you’re offering the mobile user.
 Will they have to zoom in and out to view the web pages if they access your website from their device?
 Will the web pages look as good on their smartphone as on a laptop?
 Will the customer be able to easily find out what they want to know?

 If your website was designed for a desktop and doesn’t have a responsive design, the mobile user will find your website confusing to read and navigate – it just won’t adapt to a smaller screen.
 And of course no one will battle to read what you have to say and offer.
 The mobile visitor will give up on your website if it can’t be used intuitively on a smartphone, regardless of how stunning it might be on a laptop.